React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN: Deep RL with Youla-REN

 \section{Deep RL with Youla-REN}

 Having established the stability properties of the nonlinear Youla parameterization \eqref{eqn:youla-ctrl}, we now investigate its use in learning-based control tasks.
 In this section, we first introduce our proposed Youla-REN policy class (Sec.~\ref{sec:youla-ren}), where we use a REN \cite{Revay++2023} as the contracting and Lipschitz Youla parameter $\mathcal{Q}$.
 We then illustrate the advantages of its built-in stability certificates on three deep RL tasks with: (i) general reward functions without stability consideration; (ii) short training horizons; and (iii) systems with model uncertainty (Sec.~\ref{sec:nl-example}--\ref{sec:exp-uncertainty}, respectively).
-All experiments\footnote{\url{https://github.com/nic-barbara/ReactToSurprises}} were performed in Julia using the \texttt{RobustNeuralNetworks.jl} package \cite{Barbara++2025a} and the analytic policy gradients RL algorithm \cite{Luo++2024}.
+All experiments\footnote{\url{https://github.com/nic-barbara/ReactToSurprises}} were performed in Julia using the \texttt{RobustNeuralNetworks.jl} package \cite{Barbara++2025a} and the analytic policy gradients RL algorithm \cite{Freeman++2021,Wiedemann++2023}, which directly computes loss gradients for policy updates by backpropagating in time through the policy, system dynamics, and loss function with automatic differentiation.